HousamKak/paper-calc-viewer/README.md

-# Paper + Calculator Viewer
+# Paper+

-A React-based web application for viewing PDF papers alongside interactive HTML calculators in split-screen mode.
-Perfect for academic papers with accompanying computational tools, allowing readers to reference the paper while using the calculator side-by-side.
+A modern, minimalist web application for viewing PDF papers alongside interactive HTML content in split-screen mode.
+Perfect for academic papers with accompanying computational tools, educational content, or any scenario where you need to reference documents while using interactive web apps side-by-side.

-## Features
+## ✨ Features

-- **Drag & Drop Support**: Simply drag PDF and HTML files into the viewer
+- **🎯 Drag & Drop Support**: Simply drag PDF and HTML files anywhere into the viewer
-- **Multiple View Modes**:
+- **👁️ Multiple View Modes**:
   - Split view (side-by-side or stacked)
   - Paper-only view
-  - Calculator-only view
+  - HTML-only view
+- **🎨 Modern, Compact UI**:
+  - Minimalist toolbar with icon-based controls
+  - Dark and light themes
+  - Keyboard shortcuts for all major functions
+  - Fullscreen mode support
-- **Flexible Layout**:
+- **📐 Flexible Layout**:
-  - Horizontal (side-by-side) or vertical (stacked) orientations
+  - Horizontal or vertical split orientations
-  - Adjustable split percentage (15% to 85%)
+  - Draggable divider for precise sizing (15% to 85%)
-  - Swap positions of PDF and calculator panes
+  - Quick swap positions with one click
-- **Bundle Format**: Save and share both files as a single `.texhtml` bundle
+- **📦 Bundle Format**: Save and share both files as a single `.texhtml` bundle
-- **Persistent Settings**: View preferences are saved locally
+- **💾 Persistent Settings**: View preferences automatically saved locally
+- **🔍 PDF Zoom Controls**: Adjust PDF zoom level (25% to 200%)

 ## Getting Started